Health and Safety

 Birthingway is required by law to inform our students and employees of any situation that represents a threat to their safety.
 In addition, we will not tolerate the endangerment of the safety of our community.
 We will fully cooperate with local police in the investigation of any incidents.

 In the event that a situation arises that constitutes an ongoing or continuing threat, a school-wide timely warning will be issued.

 The Student Right-to-Know and Campus Security Act (Public Law 101-542) requires that all institutions of higher education produce an annual security report.
 Birthingway has prepared the following information so that our community can make an informed choice about their personal safety while at Birthingway.

-Contact the Administrative Programs Coordinator if you would like to review prior year security reports.
+Please contact us if you would like to review prior year security reports.

 In compliance with Public Law 101-226, The Drug-Free Schools and Communities Act Amendment of 1989, Birthingway College of Midwifery is legally required, and morally committed, to the prevention of illicit drug use and the abuse of alcohol by students and staff/faculty.
 As part of our Drug and Alcohol Abuse Prevention Program, Birthingway educates and informs our community of the health risks associated with the use of illicit drugs and the abuse of alcohol, refers community members to counseling and treatment resources, and informs them of legal penalties for noncompliance.